RodrigoGroener/D365ActivityMigration/README.md

 At the creation of a record, check a field that ends with ‘_overriddencreatedby’ contains a value.
 If so, set the field createdby to that value.
 At updating a record, check a field that ends with ‘_overriddenmodifiedby’ contains a value.
 If so, set the field modifiedby to that value.
 At updating a record, check a field that ends with ‘_overriddenmodifiedon’ contains a value.
 If so, set the field modifiedon to that value.
-In order to make this work for your data migration or data import, just make sure you set the values of the fields ‘*_overriddencreatedby’, ‘*_overriddenmodifiedby’ and ‘*_overriddenmodifiedon’.
+In order to make this work for your data migration or data import, just make sure you set the values of the fields that ends with ‘_overriddencreatedby’, ‘_overriddenmodifiedby’ and ‘_overriddenmodifiedon’.
 These are the schema names of the fields.
 The display names are: Overridden Created By, Overridden Modified By and Overridden Modified On.
 When you import the solution, these fields are available on all entities.
 Activities where it's mostly needed are:

 - Appointment
 - E-mail